r4yan2/kittens/README.md

 This consider every track of the playlist and make an average at the end.
 Is slower and score less that the first so for the moment is discarded

+## Neighborhood based

+The ide is to restrict the selection of target tracks to the nearest neighborhood, selected by tdf-idfing the tags of the tracks of the playlists and selecting the playlist with the highest value of similarity

 ## Advanced Options

 ### Test-Utils